 The upgraded MMWD system representation includes more details on reservoirs, water/wastewater treatment plant operation, potential facilities, and type of water (imported, local reservoir, desalination and recycled) supplied to MMWD's distribution system.
 Natural inflows into the reservoirs are from runoff and precipitation.
 Imported water comes from the Russian River delivered by the Sonoma Water via the Petaluma Aqueduct.
 Potential future inflows into the system can include new connections to the Sonoma aqueduct, expansion of recycled water production and usage, or desalination production (ocean or brackish).
 In this study, it is assumed that once the water is treated in one of the three treatment plants, it can reach all the District's system via MMWD distribution system.
-The system supply of potable water is then limited by San Geronimo and Bon Tempe water treatment plant capacities and a capacity limitation for Ignacio water treatment plant.
+The system supply of potable water is then limited by San Geronimo and Bon Tempe water treatment plant capacities and a capacity limitation for Ignacio water treatment plant identified in a recent study (W&C, 2022) downstream of Ignacio Water Treatment Plant.
 This assumption is consistent with the goals of this study, which is concerned about the availability of water supplies to meet system demands without full depletion of local storage reservoirs during drought events.